Hull To Be At The Forefront Of National LGBT 50 Celebrations

 Pride in Hull spokesperson, Graham Jenkinson said:

 “It’s brilliant that Hull is marking LGBT 50 with a week of events as part of the UK City of Culture celebrations.
 Pride in Hull is going to be absolutely spectacular this year and we’re delighted to announce Marc Almond as our first headliner.
-He’s an icon of and we know he’ll put on a fantastic show that people will remember for years to come.”
+He’s an icon of music and we know he’ll put on a fantastic show that people will remember for years to come.”

 “We also have the absolute honour of being named the first ever ‘UK Pride’, so we’ll have the eyes of the LGBT+ community across the country and beyond firmly focused on us.
 There will be something for everyone and we can promise nobody will leave disappointed!”

-, Director Hull 2017 said:
+Martin Green, Director Hull 2017 said:

 “2017 marks the fiftieth anniversary of the start of decriminalisation of homosexuality in the UK and Hull will be the epicentre of celebration and commemoration.
 It’s an opportunity to reflect on the progress that has been made, but also what still needs to be done, here in the UK and around the world.
 But it’s also a chance to dress up, wear a flower, get a bit sparkly and have a big old celebration.”